-When employees are uncertain and weary, it is not a good idea to change the company’s culture.
-Sure, working remotely changes interactions but be cognizant to keep the basic company principles steadfast.
-The what, how and whys your company excels at being the best in your field does not change due to a pandemic.
+When employees are uncertain and weary, it is not good to change the company’s culture.
+Sure, working remotely changes interactions but be cognizant of keeping the basic company principles steadfast.
+The what, how, and whys your company excels at being the best in your field does not change due to a pandemic.
 If anything, it should make your intentions and company passion more clear.
 Encourage a #WFH culture along the same vein of your workplace experiences.
 Create an employee contest or encourage charity work.
 These little bits of normalcy help minimize the feelings of anxiety or isolation while working remotely.

 4. Adjust Policies